Privacy-Preserving Parameter-Efficient Fine-Tuning for Large Language Model Services: Related Work

 \section{Related Work}

-Recent studies on LLM privacy protection can be roughly divided into centralized and local approaches.
+Recent studies on LLM privacy protection can be broadly categorized into centralized and local approaches.

-\paragraph{Centralized Approaches.} Most existing works focus on centralized privacy setting, which relies on a central data curator to protect data from privacy leakage.
-There are many works to study how to train a privacy-preserving LLM~\cite{carlini2021extracting,hoory2021learning,li2021large,yu2021large}, which is beyond the scope of this work. \citet{kerrigan2020differentially} use deferentially-private fine-tuning to protect private data used to fine-tune a public language model. \citet{yu2021differentially} study protecting privacy data during fine-tuning stage with lightweight fine-tuning methods such as adapters and \textsc{prefix-tuning}.
-Our setting is different from all these works.
-We study to protect the private data of users when using LLM services and do not assume the existence of a central data curator.
+\paragraph{Centralized Approaches} Most existing works focus on a centralized privacy setting, relying on a central data curator to safeguard data from privacy leakage.
+Numerous studies have explored how to train privacy-preserving LLMs~\cite{carlini2021extracting,hoory2021learning,li2021large,yu2021large}, which are beyond the scope of this work.
+For instance, \citet{kerrigan2020differentially} utilizes differentially private fine-tuning to protect private data used in fine-tuning public language models. \citet{yu2021differentially} investigate privacy protection during the fine-tuning stage using lightweight methods such as \textsc{adapter}s~\cite{hu2021lora} and \textsc{prefix-tuning}~\cite{li2021prefix}.
+Our study differs from these works by focusing on protecting personal data in LLM services without assuming a central data curator.

-\paragraph{Local Approaches.} Local approaches impose a stronger degree of privacy protection but at the cost of loss in utility (i.e., the performance on the downstream task). \citet{lyu2020differentially} study maintaining the utility of the model under local privacy protection with a differentially private neural representation method.
-They only consider privacy protection during the inference stage but not the fine-tuning stage. \citet{qu2021pcf} propose a privacy-constrained fine-tuning (PCF) method for privacy protection during both fine-tuning and inference stages.
-Their method needs to fine-tune the entire model on privatized data, which is costly for large language models.
-Our approach also adopts a local privacy setting and supports privacy protection for fine-tuning and inference stages but is lightweight.
-We also introduce a novel privatized token reconstruction task for improving the performance of prompt tuning methods when training and inference with privatized data.
+\paragraph{Local Approaches} Local approaches offer a higher degree of privacy protection but often at the expense of utility. \citet{lyu2020differentially} explore maintaining model utility under local privacy constraints by utilizing a differentially private neural representation method.
+However, their approach solely addresses privacy protection during the inference stage.
+Conversely, several studies have proposed pre-training~\cite{qu2021pcf,hoory2021learning,ding2024delving} and fine-tuning~\cite{huang2020texthide,qu2021pcf,lukas2023analyzing,shen2023split,ye2024openfedllm} based methods that provide privacy protection during both training and inference stages.
+These methods require fine-tuning the entire model on privatized data, which is costly when customizing LLM services for many users.
+Our approach also adopts a local privacy setting and supports privacy protection during both fine-tuning and inference but remains lightweight.
+Additionally, we introduce a novel privatized token reconstruction task to enhance the performance of prompt tuning methods when training and inferring with privatized data.